zk9059/GCIS-Assignment-1-/README.md

 # Group-8-Activity 1-
-This repositroy is for the assignment for GCIS123 assignment 1
+This is the code for Group 8 actvity 1 for GCIS123 Spring 2024